 Further, in the Talmud (Shabbat 86b) it is written: "How do we know that anointing is the same as drinking on the Day of Atonement?
 Though there is no proof of this, yet there is an allusion to it, for it is said, ‘and it came into his inward parts like water, and like oil into his bones’ (Psalms 109:18)."

 This same verse, Psalms 109:18, is cited in Yoma 76b as the source from which it is learned that the prohibition of anointing includes washing.
-Says Rabbi Zutra the son of Rabbi Tobiah: "Just as the oil is applied externally, so also is the water [is such as is applied] externally."
+Says Rabbi Zutra the son of Rabbi Tobiah: "Just as the oil is applied externally, so also is the water [applied] externally."

 The Talmud contains an in-depth discussion regarding the specific washing/anointing acts that are prohibited on Yom Kippur.
 Without question, washing for pleasure in order to feel refreshed, is not permitted on Yom Kippur.
 However, if one is actually dirty (for example, one’s hands are soiled after cleaning off a child), one is permitted to wash.

 This Treat was last posted on September 10, 2013.